cjdelisle/cjdns/doc/Whitepaper.md

 #### Splice

-The Splice operation takes a Route Label from pointA to pointB and concatinates it with a Label from pointB to pointC yielding a Route Label for a route from pointA to pointC.
+The Splice operation takes a Route Label from pointA to pointB and concatenates it with a Label from pointB to pointC yielding a Route Label for a route from pointA to pointC.